q-wrap/training/README.md

 # Training for q-wrap

-This repository contains code for training the machine learning models of the [MQT Predictor](https://github.com/munich-quantum-toolkit/predictor) which is necessary to use the q-wrap API.
+This repository contains the code for training the machine learning models of the [MQT Predictor](https://github.com/munich-quantum-toolkit/predictor) which is necessary to use the q-wrap API.
 See the q-wrap repository for more information.